Skip to main content

 1. Go to playcanvas.com and sign in to your account

-4. Enter a name like "My First Splat App"
+4. Enter a name like "My First Splat"

-You will be taken to the new project's dashboard.
-Click the EDITOR button and the Editor will open with an empty scene containing just a camera, directional light, cube and plane.
+PlayCanvas takes you to the new project's dashboard.
+Click the EDITOR button and the Editor opens with a ba scene.

 Performance Optimization